Ma'na of Pars

 Mana, also known as Mana of Pars, Mana of Rev Ardashir or Mana of Shiraz, was a Persian Christian theologian, author and an East Syriac metropolitan bishop of Pars during the 5th and 6th centuries AD.

 Mana is chiefly noted for the translation of Syriac and Greek Christian literature into Pahlavi language.
-He is the first Christian writer known to have written in Pahlavi and is generally attributed with the translation of the Pahlavi Psalter from the Syriac Peshitta.
+He is the first Christian writer known to have written in Persian and is generally attributed with the translation of the Pahlavi Psalter from the Syriac Peshitta.

 Identity

 The biography of Mana is largely shrouded in mystery due to the unavailability of clear and complete historical documentation.
 There has been significant degree of confusion in determining his identity due to the fact that a number of different individuals have been known by the name Mana in the 5th and 6th centuries in the East Syriac church.
 These include Mana, an East Syriac catholicos, as well as another individual known as Mana Shirazi.

 The chief sources for Mana include, the Chronicle of Seert, an important historical document of the Church of the East, and the Ecclesiastical chronicles of Bar Ebroyo.
 Mana was one of the Nestorian scholars of the School of Edessa who took refuge in Sassanid Mesopotamia after the school was forcefully shut down by the Roman Empire due to its alleged Nestorian tendencies.
 He, along with his colleagues under the leadership of Narsai, moved to Nisibis and revitalized its ancient school of Christian learning under the patronage of Barsauma, the Metropolitan of Nisibis.
 There, he became the mentor of Mar Aba and later was appointed as the Metropolitan bishop of Pars while serving as the bishop of Arzun.
 While being in Pars, he dedicated himself for the evangelization of the local Persians and the people from distant regions that was under his metropolitan authority by the translation of Syriac religious and liturgical texts into the vernacular Pahlavi language.